moemisri/mediumclone-nestjs/README.md

 ## Testing API Endpoints

-You will find all the necessary requests in the `req.http` file.
+You will find all the necessary requests in the `hit-the-route-jack.http` file.
 This file can be used with tools like VS Code's REST Client extension to easily test the API endpoints.

-To use the `req.http` file, follow these steps:
+To use the `hit-the-route-jack.http` file, follow these steps:

-1. Open the `req.http` file in your code editor.
+1. Open the `hit-the-route-jack.http` file in your code editor.
 2. Install the REST Client extension if you are using VS Code.
 3. Execute the requests directly from the file to interact with the API.